Cork leather is a great material.

 It’s beautiful and eco-friendly.
 That’s perfect if you care about the environment.

-Fashion is the second most polluting industry in the world after oil.
+Fashion is the second most polluting industry in the world after the oil industry.
+(What!?)
 It is also the second after agriculture in terms of water usage.

 One of the reasons behind the terrible statistics of the fashion industry is animal leather.
-That’s why I would like to tell you about a material that is a sustainable, 100% natural, and fashionable.
+That’s why cork leather is such a promising material.

 Henry Ford said, that if he had asked people what they wanted, they would have said faster horses.